 - provide students with timely access to current and accurate records of their participation and progress.

 The national standards also require training providers to have in place appropriate mechanisms and services for students to have their complaints and appeals addressed efficiently and effectively.

-Students enrolled with an approved VET FEE-HELP provider receive additional protection under the Higher Education Support Act 2003 (HESA).
-HESA includes a number of protection measures for students, from pre-enrolment with an approved provider through to the student actually undertaking their study, including tuition assurance.
-In the event of the provider ceasing to offer a unit of study, the student can choose between studying with an alternate provider or having their fees refunded.
+Students enrolled with an approved VET FEE-HELP or VET Student Loans provider receive additional protection under the Higher Education Support Act 2003 (HESA) and the VET Student Loans Act 2016 (VSL Act).
+HESA and the VSL Act include a number of protection measures for students, from pre-enrolment with an approved provider through to the student actually undertaking their study, including tuition assurance.
+In the event of the provider ceasing to offer a unit of study, the student can study with an alternate provider in some cases or have their fees refunded.

 Do you have a VET student complaint?
 Go here for information about how to make a complaint.Return to top